Human Rights and the legal/penal system.

 Have we simply created a generation of little monsters who know their rights and thus know that they are "fireproof?"
 I think we have and I fear that it is the children themselves who will be the ultimate victims.
 Once they reach adulthood, the courts happily send them off to prison and in doing so, commit them to a life of crime from which there is no way back in the majority of cases.

-You may think from the foregoing that I agree with Jeremy Bentham and to a point I do.
+You may think from the foregoing that I agree with Jeremy Bentham and I largely do.
 However, I do feel that it is important that we should have some guaranteed rights and that there should be a proper mechanism for deciding what they are.
-I think that a standing committee should be set up consisting of lay people representing a broad spectrum of society who would make recommendations to parliament after having undertaken a careful/cost benefit analysis of each proposed right with the help of expert witnesses.
-One third of the members of the committee could stand down each year so that there was always an influx of new blood and new ideas.
+I think that a standing committee should be set up consisting of lay people representing a broad spectrum of society who would make recommendations to parliament after having undertaken a careful cost/benefit analysis of each proposed right with the help of expert witnesses.
+One third of the members of the committee should stand down each year so that there was always an influx of new blood and new ideas.
 Parliament would not like this erosion of their powers but does not have the time or the structure to take testimony from experts and to carry out an in-depth analysis of each right.
 Also, it is prone to be influenced by pressure groups, the media and thoughts of re-election and, therefore, cannot always be relied upon to make the right choices.

 Back to Contents page Thoughts on capital punishment Thoughts on crime and punishment